eroc123/obsidian-notes/Computer Science/13 - Data representation/Floating point binary.md

 	- Similar to standard notation in science, e.g. 3 \* 10^8 except uses base two so its more like M x 2^e where e is the given exponent
 	- Also similar to standard notation in science, floating point numbers should be **normalized** to allow for **maximum precision and simplified arithmetic**.
 Also **saves space as it reduces overrepresentation of leading ones or zeros**
 - e.g. if you have an 8 bit register, instead of having 4 bits allocated for whole number and 4 bits for fraction, you could have 4 bits allocated for mantissa and 4 bits allocated for exponent instead.
-- Standard position of decimal point is always 1 from the left. eg. 0.110 0110
+- Standard position of decimal point is always 1 right from the start. eg. 0.110 0110
 - mantissa is the "actual" number, exponent determines how much the decimal place should be shifted
 - **both mantissa and exponent are stored with 2's complement**
+- The number of digits allocated for mantissa is how **precise** the number is whilst the number of digits allocated for the **exponent** determines the **range** supported.
+Precision and range are a trade off